Teacup (TV series): Development

 In December 2022, it was announced Peacock had given a straight-to-series order to a contemporary horror series from Ian McCulloch and James Wan.
 E. L. Katz was announced as the director of the opening episode.

+On January 17, 2025, Peacock canceled the series after one season.

 Casting

 In February 2024, it was announced Yvonne Strahovski had been cast in the series, now known as Teacup, as Maggie Chenoweth.
 Scott Speedman was cast that same month to star opposite Strahovski.

 Release

-The series premiered on Peacock on October 10, 2024.
+The first episode of the series was previewed at Fantastic Fest on September 22, 2024.
+The series premiered on Peacock on October 10, 2024, and consists of eight episodes.